Use sumatriptan as soon as the migraine headache or cluster headache develops.

 - Your dose will be on the label of the pack.
 Take sumatriptan exactly as your doctor tells you to.

 - If you are taking tablets: take one (50 mg or 100 mg) tablet with a drink of water, as soon as the headache phase develops.
-Or, if you prefer, you can take the tablet stirred into a small amount of water.
+You can take Imigran Radis® tablets stirred into a small amount of water.
 If your migraine at first improves but then comes back, you may take a further dose, providing it is at least two hours after the initial dose.
 If the first tablet has no effect, do not try a second dose for the same attack, as it is unlikely to work.

 - If you are using the injection: inject one dose as soon as the headache develops.
 If your headache at first improves but then comes back, you may use one further dose, providing it is at least one hour after the initial dose.
 Do not use more than two doses in 24 hours.
 If the first dose has no effect, do not try a second dose for the same attack, as it is unlikely to work.